10 Alternatives to Short Sales for Your Home

 You won't feel so bad about how much your home is presently worth if you don't have a mortgage on it.

 Refinance your mortgage through a government refinance program.
 Some refinance programs, such as HARP, allow you to refinance the entire mortgage, providing your loan is Fannie Mae or Freddie Mac.
 Other programs allow for a refinance up to a certain loan-to-value percentage.

 Bear in mind that while you might substantially lower your payment, you are also extending the term of your loan.

 Consider a loan modification.
-I know you tried that through a loan modification company, but loan mod companies don't really do anything that you can't do for yourself, and some might even harm you.
+Maybe you tried that through a loan modification company, but loan mod companies don't really do anything that you can't do for yourself, and some might even harm you.
 It's worth it to talk with your bank about a possible option for a loan modification.

-The best of all worlds would be to get a program that reduces your principal balance, but I'm sorry to say that will probably happen when pigs fly.
+The best of all worlds would be to get a program that reduces your principal balance, but that will probably only happen when pigs fly.

 Buy a new home and rent out your existing home.
-This is different from Buy and Bail.
+This is different from Buy and Bail (see below).
 Some fortunate homeowners can qualify to own two homes at the same time.
-Typically, the bank will require reserves equal to 6 months of payments for each home.
+Typically, the bank will require reserves equal to six months of payments for each home.

-If you can make the exiting home cash flow from a rental standpoint, all the better.
+If you can make the existing home cash flow from a rental standpoint, all the better.

-Buy and Bail.
-Although this is not an option I endorse, it is an available option that sellers choose.
+Although this is not an option we endorse, Buy and Bail is an available option that sellers choose.
 It doesn't mean that if your bank can prove a Buy and Bail intent, that the FBI might not be able to build a case for mortgage fraud.

 Just try to get some kind of money upfront so you have a little security that the new owners will continue to pay.
 You will depend on the buyers to pay so you can pay your own mortgage.
 Get legal advice if you go this route because most existing mortgages contain an alienation clause.